 With this in mind, a jolt of electricity shot through the core of Mindi’s body.
 The wake-up call from beyond was too loud to ignore, and she decided that it was finally time to live out the travel dream.

 After conferring with Daryl and giving him time to think through the ramifications of leaving his band and taking a work sabbatical, the travel dream soon became a reality with slow traveling adventures replacing quick trips.

 Yes, it’s true.
-We decided it was finally time to answer the call to travel on a full-time basis for the next year (at least).
+We decided it was finally time to answer the call to travel on a full-time basis as digital nomads for the next year (at least).